-Taiwan’s Chunghwa Telecom has made agreements with Alcatel-Lucent for supply and deployment of G.fast broadband access technology in Taiwan.
-This will provide tens of thousands of homes to have access to benefit from innovation which combines fiber and copper technologies to meet demand for high-speed access quickly and cost-efficiently.
+Taiwan’s Chunghwa Telecom has made agreements with Alcatel-Lucent for the supply and deployment of G.fast broadband access technology in Taiwan.
+This will provide tens of thousands of homes to have access to benefit from innovation that combines fiber and copper technologies to meet the demand for high-speed access quickly and cost-efficiently.

 Alcatel-Lucent and Chunghwa Telecom, Taiwan’s leading service provider, are to commence the world’s first commercial deployment of G.fast ultra-broadband access technology, allowing the acceleration of ‘last mile’ connectivity to deliver ultra-fast fiber-like speeds to households everywhere.

 Currently, 68% of homes in Taiwan enjoy broadband cable for Internet access.
 However, with the growing demand for 4K TV and streaming HD video services, the need for ultra-broadband access is steadily increasing.
 To address this need, Chunghwa Telecom is conducting a nationwide roll-out of FTTx (fiber-to-the-premises) infrastructure to residential and business customers using a combination of fiber and copper technology.
 To accelerate these deployments and enable the delivery of near-gigabit speeds, Chunghwa Telecom will deploy Alcatel-Lucent’s GPON and G.fast technologies.